Blaina House – Cwmcelyn, Blaina.

 Mr Thomas Brown and family had moved to Victoria House, Bedwellty, Tredegar.
-He was connected with the South Wales Colliery Company and the Ebbw Vale Company.
+He was still involved with the South Wales Colliery Company and the Ebbw Vale Company.

 Messrs Levick Family.

 In 1844-45 Blaina House was occupied by Mr Frederick and Mrs Mary Levick of the Cwm Celyn & Blaina Iron Works.
-Mr Frederick Levick was born in the City of London in 1803.
-Mr Levick started his career at Wolverhampton.
-In about 1844 moved to Blaina and took charge of the Blaina and Cwm Celyn and Blaina Iron Works in 1845.
+Mr Frederick Levick was born in the City of London in 1803 and started his career at Wolverhampton.
+In about 1844 moved to Blaina and took charge of the Blaina and Cwm Celyn and took control of the Blaina Iron Works in 1845.
 At this time Mr Frederick Levick was in partnership with Messrs Robert Cruttwell and Robert Allies.